 LOTS of sanding!
 Then each piece gets a hand-rubbed oil finish, sanded again between each coat.

-I recommend simply using a citrus oil, my favorite is called “What I Use.”
+I recommend simply using a citrus oil, my favorite is Milsek Furniture Polish and Cleaner.

 Because Sandhill cranes nested in the marsh behind my first shop, in Morrisonville, Wisconsin, about 45 minutes south of the International Crane Foundation.
-And at my current shop near Fort Atkinson, I still hear their calls in the air from spring to fall.
+We were also near a nesting site at my last shop near Fort Atkinson.
+Sandhill Cranes were sited for the first time in 30 years in the Jamestown area just weeks after we moved to Western New York.
+I still am thrilled to hear their calls in the air from spring to fall.

 Cranes are the Chinese symbol for longevity, a quality I strive for in my furniture.